State of M&A Data Rooms — Q1 2026 Read the report →

 2. Open the room as each role and verify visible folders.

-3. Try downloading/printing where it should be blocked.
+3. Try downloading and printing where it should be blocked.

 4. Check watermark visibility on viewed documents.